 Wash the conditioner from your hair with cool water.
 That indeed takes some getting used to and very cold, but this ensures that your hair cuticles close again.
 If you used a dryer or steam hood, let your hair cool down for a while before washing out the conditioner.
 You don’t have to rinse it out super carefully, because it’s not a disaster if some is left behind.
 After all, it’s grooming!

 We are curious how deep conditioning suits you.
-Will you let us know on Instagram?
+Will you let us know in the comments below!
 And if you have any questions, don’t hesitate to ask!

 Save this article to Pinterest: